qoneci/notify/README.md

 ### Notify minimal notifyer
-Smal service to send notifications to multiple services like Slack DataDog
+Smal service to send notifications to multiple services like Slack DataDog. currently supported services is Slack, DataDog

-currently supported services is Slack, DataDog
+written to work in python3.5

 # configure service